gedankenstuecke/oh_data_uploader/INSTALL.md

 pipenv shell
 ```

 You should now be in a shell that is specifically set up with all the required Python packages.
-You can exit this shell at any time by just writing `exit`.
-If new packages have been added to this repository at any time you can upgrade all the packages for it by typing `pipenv install` again and it will use the existing `Pipfile` and `Pipfile.lock` to install the appropriate modules.
+You can exit this shell any time by just writing `exit`.
+If new packages have been added to this repository any time, you can upgrade all the packages for it by typing `pipenv install` again and it will use the existing `Pipfile` and `Pipfile.lock` to install the appropriate modules.

 ### *Step 2: Install Heroku Command Line Interface (CLI)*